Volunteer

 Seed Sowers

 Seed Sower volunteers cultivate native plants at their home gardens and deliver them back to site for restoration projects as well as for sale in the Nature Sanctuary’s annual Native Plant Sale Fundraiser.
-This is wonderful opportunity to join a community of native plant enthusiasts and support local biodiversity projects.
+This is a wonderful opportunity to join a community of native plant enthusiasts and support local biodiversity projects.

 • Program training provided by Nature Sanctuary Site Director, Jay Rastogi